 How does a heat pump compare to a furnace?

 and is necessary for certain cooler climates.
-That’s because a heat pump has issues when the temperature hits about 40 degrees Fahrenheit (4.4 degrees Celsius.
-As odd as it may seem, during cooler temperatures, a heat pump is purposed to remove heat from the outdoors and use it to heat the inside air.
+That’s because a heat pump has difficulty when the temperature hits about 40 degrees Fahrenheit (4.4 degrees Celsius.
+As strange as it seems, during cold weather, a heat pump is purposed to remove heat from the outside air and use it to heat the inside air.
 Just because the air outside feels cold, there is still plenty of available heat for the heat pump to function well, but at exceptionally low temperatures there is not enough heat available outside to warm the inside air to higher temperatures needed to stay warm.
-So while a heat pump may be great during the heating season for someone in Daytona Beach, someone living in upstate New York with a heat pump would probably also need a furnace for the more extreme temperatures.
+So while a heat pump may work perfectly during the winter months for someone in Daytona Beach, someone living in upstate New York with a heat pump would likely also need a furnace for the more extreme temperatures.
 If you’re living in those colder climates without a furnace to kick in during freezing temperatures, a heat pump may run for hours trying to make your home warm enough for comfort.

 How to achieve maximum efficiency with your heat pump

-In some areas, heat pumps can function with geothermal systems, and the heating source is better for the environment since it is not burning fossil fuels and, instead, uses the Earth’s native temperature to heat and cool.
-This is a great alternative for certain northern areas, but additional land must be available in order to install the proper piping for a geothermal system.
+In certain areas, heat pumps can function with geothermal systems, and the heating source is better for the environment since it is not burning fossil fuels and, instead, uses the Earth’s native temperature to heat and cool.
+This is a wonderful alternative for certain northern areas, but more land must be available in order to install the necessary piping for a geothermal system.

-When it comes to home comfort, you probably didn’t need anything else to think about; but, remember, it’s important to consider the pros and cons of each heating and cooling system so you don’t end up investing in a system that shuts down when extreme temperatures hit, or investing in multiple systems when one would suffice.
+When it comes to home comfort, you probably didn’t need anything else to think about; but, remember, it’s important to consider the pros and cons of each heating and cooling system so you don’t end up investing in a system that turns off when extreme temperatures hit, or investing in multiple systems when one would suffice.

-If you can’t decide which system would best fit your needs, call Roland J. Down Service Experts Heating & Air Conditioning to schedule
+If you can’t decide which system would best fit your needs, call Roland J. Down Service Experts to schedule

 a complimentary in-home quote.
-We are here to answer any and all of your questions to ensure you make the right decision for your home.
+We are here to answer any and all of your questions to ensure you make the right choice for your home.